-In the mens' pockets you would have found a mix of English, French, Guernsey or Jersey coins, as they were all gladly accepted as legal tender.
-Guernsey coins were first struck in 1830 with a 1 and 4 Doubles only, equiv. to our old 'half-penny' and a tiny 1 double coin or half a farthing ! - (so 8 Doubles to our old one Penny coin etc)
+In the mens' pockets you would have found a mix of English,, Guernsey, Jersey or Frech Centimes and Francs , France went to the Euro in 2002, so it was all gladly accepted as legal tender.
+Guernsey coins were first struck in 1830 with a 1 and 4 Doubles only, equiv. to our old 'half-penny' and a tiny 1 double coin or half a farthing ! - (so 8 one Doubles to our old one Penny coin , pre - decimal. )

 For 1834 and 1858 the 8 Doubles was a huge Thick & Heavy pure Copper coin for those 2 years only.
 In 1864 & 1874 and onwards, it changed to a lighter Bronze composition, so the coin was then a smaller slimmer size, like our penny of the 1950's .

 - For interest, in 1797 for one year only, England minted a large Copper two-penny coin (like the 1834 / 1858 - 8 Doubles) using the first ever steam driven Stamper/ Press and it was nick-named the Cartwheel Penny / or Tu'pence. - They weighed excactly - 2 ozs (Av) - so Copper was a penny per ounce in value and so accurate they were utilised for Scale-Weights in some shops .They were minted at the Soho mint in Birmingham by a Matthew Boulton, later to beome the well known Minters, Boulton & Watts business partners.

 The small Guernsey 1 Double coin was issued 13 times over 100 years from 1830 to 1938, so it must have been required as food and labour costs were relatively low, so 1-Doubles were used daily.
 My coin book was reviewed in The Times, small books section in Dec.
 1968 . ( Ret back to Index Page if nes. )